Covid-19 – what you need to know

-We are in the midst of a global health emergency.
-Covid-19 is wreaking havoc across the world.
-It has shut down entire countries and pushed healthcare services to unprecedented limits.
+Covid-19 caused a global health emergency and wreaked havoc across the world.
+It shut down entire countries and pushed healthcare services to unprecedented limits.

 In the wake of Covid-19, there are calls for tighter controls at airports, banning the unregulated movement of wild animals and limiting human-animal contact.
 But the obvious solutions, the simplest, most economical and effective solutions, are to end the global trade in wild animals and to stop eating animals.

 Here, we answer the most frequently asked questions about Covid-19 and explain why we must stop eating animals to prevent future pandemics.